Codeception/Codeception/docs/07-AdvancedUsage.md

     }
 ```

-Alternatively, the `@dataprovider` can also be a public method starting with `_` prefix so it will not be considered as a test:
+Alternatively, the `@dataprovider` can also be a public method starting with `_` prefix so it will not be considered a test:

 ```php
 <?php